 RAW Académie Session 7 directed by artist and filmmaker Eric Baudelaire, was focused on film.
 New ways to see, to hear and to share, to help us question the urgencies of the present, not so much to explain them but to question ourselves in the face of them.
 Seven weeks to reflect on the relationship between film and actuality, between images and events, between art and the real.

 While a shared definition of what constitutes the real eludes us, we have imagined this session with a great love for those who devote themselves, in various ways, to trying to grasp it, to studying its mechanisms, or simply to shining a light on a sliver of it.
-The faculty of Session 7 is made up of fellow travelers who share these concerns, and have been engaged in reflecting on the real with variable doses of fiction, invention, imagination and observation.
+The faculty of Session 7 was made up of fellow travelers who shared these concerns, and were engaged in reflecting on the real with variable doses of fiction, invention, imagination and observation.

 A passage from Samuel Beckett comes to mind: “… there will be a new form and (…) this form will be of such a type that it admits the chaos and does not try to say that the chaos is really something else.
 The form and the chaos remain separate… That is why the form itself becomes a preoccupation, because it exists as a problem separate from the material it accommodates.
 To find a form that accommodates the mess, that is the task of the artist now.”

 Today, the word mess as a synonym for the word real seems as prescient as ever.
 What matters about Beckett’s formulation, what feels urgent and relevant about it in the current moment, is that it doesn’t speak of a task to reveal the mess, or deconstruct the mess – it speaks of a need to accommodate it in a form, so that we may find new ways to relate to it, whatever that form may be.